Izad-Khast Castle

-The Izad Khast Castle is located in Izadkhast in Fars province, Iran.
+The Izad Khast Castle (دژ ایزدخواست) is located in Izadkhast in Fars province, Iran.
 The castle was built during the Sasanian era (224 to 651 AD) and functioned as a fortified walled city on the ancient Silk Road that ran through central Iran.
 It is the second largest adobe building in the world after Arg-e Bam.

 The castle was built on a high bedrock overlooking the Izadkhast valley.
 Inside the castle walls are many narrow alleyways and passages criss-crossing through centuries old tiny houses and buildings.

 The castle and surrounding Izadkhast complex has been nominated to the UNESCO World Heritage Tentative List on 9 August 2007, in the Cultural category.